vechain/vechain-sdk-js/docs/templates/accounts.md

 On the other hand, Keystore is employed for encrypting private keys in accordance with the Ethereum standard.
 By using Keystore, the private keys can be securely encrypted to prevent unauthorized access or exposure.

-Through the use of mnemonics and keystore, vechain SDK ensures secure and user-friendly account handling.
+Through the use of mnemonics and keystore,VeChain SDK ensures secure and user-friendly account handling.
 Mnemonics allow for easy generation of private keys, while keystore provides an additional layer of protection by encrypting the private keys in a standardized manner as per Ethereum's security practices.
 These functionalities collectively contribute to a robust and secure approach to managing accounts within the Thor ecosystem.

 [KeystoreSnippet](examples/accounts/keystore.ts)